tlevine/urchin/readme.md

      '\__| '| \  '\_  '| |   _|_, |'\|
     `  '  `    `  ' `  '     '  `

 Urchin is a test framework for shell.
-It currently supports bash on GNU/Linux and Mac.
+It is implemented in portable /bin/sh and should work on GNU/Linux, Mac OS X, and other Unix platforms.

 ## Try it out
 Urchin's tests are written in Urchin, so you can run them to see what Urchin